Meghana4/SKIN-Image-classification/README.md

 To handle the imbalance in dataset, i augment the images of classes expect 'nv' using imaugmenter.
 Refer https://github.com/mdbloice/Augmentor for more details.

 Results:
-We are able to achieve 77.61% accuracy on test set containing 2005 images containing all classes.
+Able to achieve 77.61% accuracy on test set containing 2005 images containing all classes.

 # Data preprocessing
 Use create_train_test_csv.py in scripts folder to split data into training and test set.
 It creates train.csv and test.csv